Ethan88/VMF/README.md

 For this reason -- to ensure the price stability of the Lisa -- the value of outstanding LX for any given Fund may not exceed the value of their initial stake (either $10,000 USD in ETH or 10 percent of AUM, whichever is larger) that they submitted when launching their fund, and which is being held in the stake contract.

-###Crowdfunding a new Fund on a VMF platform
-* In the Untied States, anybody who has registered a private placement with the SEC under regulation D may crowdsale their VMF in USD from accredited investors (ie., what we did). *With this option, your investors may not withdraw their funds for the length of the fund, essentially behaving like a market-linked certificate of deposit.*
-* Anyone can begin a VMF without SEC registration if they raise crowdsale funds paid in BTC, ETC, ETH, or other coins. *The competition amongst unlicensed VMFs will be especially sharp with zero investor lockup!*
-* Be sure to comply with local laws when deploying this project outside the US.

 #Software components
-0. Central bank node daemon overseeing a VMF network (it has admin/root permissions)
+0. Central Bank CLI daemon (free and open source)
-1. Fund node daemon which can instantiate and administer a child Fund (we're rolling our own with Eris Industries tools)
+1. Fund node CLI daemon (free and open source)
-2. Wallet mobile application (iOS/Android)
+2. Wallet mobile application (iOS/Android; proprietary)
-3. Fund management web interface that our central bank, i2, built for our particular VMF (Flux Trade)
+3. Trading Interface ("Flux Trade"; proprietary)

+###Minimum requirements:
+* one (1) intermediate-level coder to deploy the project
+* one (1) professional asset manager to run it
+* a cheap cloud VPS running a Docker instance
+* a community of friends, family, or customers that are willing to invest in you
+* six Ethereum addresses
+* $10,000 USD minimum or 10 percent of fund assets AUM in ETH to be held in escrow contract as stake (fully refundable)

-In the VMF platform architecture, there is one main chain shared by all funds in the network.
+In the beginning, someone instantiates a VMF by running the Central Bank daemon.
+This generates the main chain shared by all funds in a given VMF network.
 This is the liquid tier chain, also known as the L-tier chain or Lisa chain.
-This chain is generated by the central bank, in this case Iterative Instinct.
-The central bank is also responsible for building a mobile wallet for its ecosystem, and building a Fund Admin iterface.
-They may also tell their fund managers to use Flux Trade and Flux wallet applications, if they are unwilling to build their own; however, they must host instances of these applications themselves.

-All Iterative Instinct applications (such as the Flux mobile wallet for member-investors, the Flux CLI daemon/node for fund managers, and the Flux trade web app) run nodes on the main Lisa chain that connects every fund in this VMF network run by i2.
-However, each fund has its own chain which is private and permissioned to their member-investors.
-This chain runs on the fund's Docker nodes, as well as on the wallet mobile apps of their members, as well as on some central bank nodes owned by Iterative Instinct.
+Next, they must recruit entrepreneurial Fund Managers who want to join the platform.
+They do this by running the Fund Daemon and starting a new fund.
+This Fund exists on its own blockchain, but is also connected to the Lisa chain.

-##Specification for Fund node daemon ("Flux node")
+##Specification for Central Bank Node
 This CLI node can be deployed on a **Docker instance** (required for ErisDB) and connects to our initial peers at Iterative Instinct.

+###Creating a Central Bank
+Once you've fired up the Central Bank Daemon on your VPS, it will connect with seed peers and begin a new Lisa chain.
+Then the CLI node allows fund administrators to setup their fund as follows:
+* The new Central Bank will be issued the first Lisa wallet address.
+* Next, the fund manager must enter his information.
+This Lisa address will turn into a Fund Manager object containing attributes: six ethereum addresses from an existing Mist wallet, labeled for the six actively managed tiers A0, A1, A2, R, R0, and R1; full legal name, company, URL, keybase key, address, phone, email, user@handle, SSN/EIN, and image URL
+  * Fund manager must then create a password
+  * Fund manager must enable two-factor phone number authentication (use Eth proof of phone project?)
+  * After this is done, proceed to "the stake pool contract" below.

-###Creating a fund
+###Creating a Fund under an existing Central Bank (similar)
 Once connected to the network, the CLI node allows fund administrators to setup their fund as follows:
 * New fund manager can use the CLI to instantiate a new wallet address on the liquid-tier chain (nickname: Lisa chain) which is the chain shared by all funds.
 (Anyone on Earth may obtain a Lisa wallet address with the Flux mobile app.)
   * Next, the fund manager must enter his information.
 This Lisa address will turn into a Fund Manager object containing attributes: six ethereum addresses from an existing Mist wallet, labeled for the six actively managed tiers A0, A1, A2, R, R0, and R1; full legal name, company, URL, keybase key, address, phone, email, user@handle, SSN/EIN, and image URL
   * Fund manager must then create a password
   * Fund manager must enable two-factor phone number authentication (use Eth proof of phone project?)
+  * After this is done, proceed to "the stake pool contract" below.

 ###The stake pool contract
-In order to launch a fund, you'll need to add collateral (ETH) to to a stake pool contract.
+In order to launch a Central Bank or a new Fund, you'll need to add collateral (ETH) to to a stake pool contract.
 This is to protect the price of Lisa in the event that your fund collapses while it has LX and/or Lisa coins backed by its assets in circulation amongst other funds.
-The amount of this stake in ETH should be equivalent to $10,000 USD minimum or 10 percent of fund assets AUM in ETH to be held in escrow contract as stake (fully refundable).
+The amount of this stake in ETH should be equivalent to $10,000 USD minimum or 10 percent of fund assets AUM in ETH (whichever is more) to be held in escrow contract as stake (fully refundable).
 Contact partners@iterativeinstinct.com for more information on staking, and to get the stake pool contract address for the Iterative Instinct VMF.

-###Requesting permission from a central bank
+###For Central Banks: get your wallets
+Once your stake is received, assuming it is the appropriate amount, your Central Bank daemon will generate seven wallet addresses (A0, A1, A2, R, R0, R1, and LX) and associate them with the Lisa wallet address created for this new Central Bank just a minute ago.
+These addresses are now all part of the new Central Bank Manager object, sitting on the Central Bank's own A/R tier chain.
+As Funds join your VMF, wallet addresses for their LX coin will be added to your Central Bank Manager object attributes.
+Now go out and recruit some Funds on your platform!

+###Getting people into your economy
+Whether you started a Central Bank or a Fund in an existing VMF, you may enlist up to 250 wallet-address holders to join your platform.
+For Funds, this means 250 humans, which in VMF terms are known as "member-investors."
+For Central Banks, this means up to 250 Funds.

+For Central Banks, this process is passive.
+Go out and speak to asset managers you like and respect, and encourage them to download the Fund daemon and get started.
+Once they have, you'll see their request, and you may approve it once they've sent in stake.

+###For Funds: request permission from your Central Bank
 Now with a Lisa-chain wallet address, fund manager may send a zero-coin transaction to Iterative Instinct's central bank Lisa address, which indicates a request to start a new fund. **This should be done only after you have transferred your stake to the stake contract.**
   * If rejected, return "rejected; for help email help@iterativeinstinct.com"
   * If this address already submitted, return "already submitted"